pillarjs/send/README.md

 Set how "dotfiles" are treated when encountered.
 A dotfile is a file or directory that begins with a dot (".").

-Note: This check is performed on the url pathname.
+Note: This check is only performed on the path (of the url).
-It doesn't affect `root` and doesn't actually check if the path existence on disk.
+It doesn't affect `root` (of the filesystem) and doesn't actually check for dotfiles on disk.

   - **default behavior** Ignore child dotfiles, but treat parents normally.
     - 404 `/.well-known`, `/.foo/.bar`